tobiasmaatita/project/PROPOSAL.md

 ### Solution
-I will show the worldwide development of access to education over a certain period of time *(needed: specific period)*
+I will show the worldwide development of access to education over a certain period of time *(needed: specific period)*.

 #### Layout